SSCOR BLOG

 Keep your unit sharp by holding a power outage drill, as well.
 Here are a few suggestions:

-With advance planning and care taken to stock appropriate emergency medical equipment like portable suction devices, your care team can smoothly adjust to a catastrophic power failure and continue to deliver vital patient care during a crisis.
+With planning and care taken to stock appropriate emergency medical equipment like portable suction devices, your care team can smoothly adjust to a catastrophic power failure and continue to deliver vital patient care during a crisis.

-Editor's Note: This blog was originally published in September 2020.
+Editor's Note: This blog was originally published in November, 2022.
 It has been re-published with additional up-to-date content.